Gemination: Phonology

-Distinctive consonant length is usually restricted to certain consonants.
-There are very few languages that have initial consonant length; among them are Pattani Malay, Chuukese, Moroccan Arabic, a few Romance languages such as Sicilian and Neapolitan as well as many High Alemannic German dialects, such as that of Thurgovia.
+Distinctive consonant length is usually restricted to certain consonants and environments.
+There are very few languages that have initial consonant length; among those that do are Pattani Malay, Chuukese, Moroccan Arabic, a few Romance languages such as Sicilian and Neapolitan, as well as many High Alemannic German dialects, such as that of Thurgovia.
 Some African languages, such as Setswana and Luganda, also have initial consonant length: it is very common in Luganda and indicates certain grammatical features.
-In colloquial Finnish and in Italian, long consonants occur in specific instances as sandhi phenomena.
+In colloquial Finnish and Italian, long consonants occur in specific instances as sandhi phenomena.

 The difference between singleton and geminate consonants varies within and across languages.
 Sonorants show more distinct geminate-to-singleton ratios while sibilants have less distinct ratios.
 The bilabial and alveolar geminates are generally longer than velar ones.

 The reverse of gemination reduces a long consonant to a short one, which is called degemination.
 It is a pattern in Baltic-Finnic consonant gradation that the strong grade (often the nominative) form of the word is degeminated into a weak grade (often all the other cases) form of the word: taakka > taakan (burden, of the burden).
 As a historical restructuring at the phonemic level, word-internal long consonants degeminated in Western Romance languages: e.g. Spanish /ˈboka/ 'mouth' vs. Italian /ˈbokka/, both of which evolved from Latin /ˈbukka/.